cdmoro/literary-dictionary/README.md

 **Your ultimate reading companion.**
 Lost in the maze of names from _One Hundred Years of Solitude_?
 Can’t remember if that magical object belonged to Frodo or Harry?
 This open-source **Literary Dictionary** helps you keep track of characters, places, and concepts from iconic books and sagas—right from your Kindle.

+The dictionary is currently available in **Spanish**.
+The **English** version is in progress and will be released soon.
+Separate versions for each language are planned to ensure smooth reading and navigation on Kindle devices.

 ## 🚀 What It Is

 A Kindle-optimized literary dictionary designed to enrich your reading experience.
 Simply download it, install it, and start looking up unfamiliar names or phrases without ever leaving the page.